Vij5 ambassador Edwin Pelser

-A Vij5 Ambassador is, like us, a big fan of the Vij5 collection.
-It is not just another outlet, but a store that knows just that little bit more about our products.
+A Vij5 Ambassador is, just like us, a huge fan of the Vij5 collection.
+It's not just a point of sale, but a store that knows a little more about our products.
 The lines between an ambassador and Vij5 are short, so he or she can tell you everything about the Vij5 collection!

 We use the month of May to tell what makes these ambassadors share their love for our products.
 Edwin Pelser is the first to speak.
 Anieke talked to him, are you curious about the whole conversation?
 Then also listen to the podcast (in Dutch).